 Claire cannot maintain her hold of Marcia, but she manages to wriggle free from Dennis.
 Perhaps it is just momentum, maybe Marcia felt, on some level, that Claire let go of her a bit too easily.
 Claire might have been afraid of becoming a victim herself.
 She is the dominant one: in the film’s second scene, at the restaurant, Marcia uttered just one short sentence, while Claire spoke in elegantly phrased, convoluted sentences.
 (Later in the film, as they try to break out of the closets, Marcia is typically doing the hard work of picking the lock with the hanger, while Claire is contributing a steady stream of pep talk.)

 The camera pans to the right with Claire as she enters the bathroom, and continues in an arc that ends up capturing Casey.
 This device will be repeated twice: when she realises where the keys are so she can escape from the anteroom, and in the police car, her last scene in the film.
-(More about this in the fourth article.)
+(As elaborated on in the fourth article.)
 The movement is also adding to the unreality of the situation: what we assumed to be a POV shot either was not, or turns into something else during the pan.
 Furthermore, the gradual change in background texture, due to the new wall, plus the extreme soft focus bestowed on Claire, indicate that Casey has retreated into a zone of her own.

 For she sits shaking with a panic attack, tears breaking out exactly when a disembodied voice says: “I hear the tiniest little splash [an allusion to her tears?] and here it comes.”
 This kicks off the film’s first flashback.
 Like Split itself it starts in a restaurant, and emphasises a tragic contrast between ruined teenager and innocent child.
 (Note how the angle on her face is replicated in her first flashback shot.)